soasme/PeppaPEG/README.md

 # Hello, There!

-[PEG], or parsing expression grammar, describes a programming language using rules.
-In human words, it's for parsing programming languages.
+[PEG] stands for parsing expression grammar.
 Peppa PEG is an ultra lightweight PEG parser in ANSI C.

 References: